egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 # Login Names

-As mentioned earlier, both login-names and server-names can be enforced in the certificate using the `-n` option.
+As mentioned earlier, adding both the enforcement of login-names and server-names gets enforced in the certificate using the `-n` option.

 For users, this restricts the user to specific login names on the remote server.
-Typically this should be a single username, but in some environments they may be a need for multiple names.
+Typically, this should be a single username, but in some environments multiple names get required.

 The following is an example of allowing multiple login names on a single certificate: